kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

 ------------

-The initial disparity map can yield many different levels leading to an extensive PSF estimation.
+The initial disparity map can yield many different levels leading to an many PSF estimations.
 The computation cost can be reduced by decreasing the number of different depth levels.
 The influence of small disparity changes is negligible for PSF estimation so it is adequate to estimate one blur kernel for nearly equal depth levels.
 Hence the disparity maps are quantized.
 The